choojun/choojun.github.io/wsl_hadoop.md

  ~~~bash
  $ jps
  ~~~
  > Check the status.
-If the Yarn services are initiated successfully, you should see six processes.
+If the Yarn services are initiated successfully, you should see a total of six processes (included these two).
  > ~~~
  > ResourceManager
  > NodeManager